-Bloomington has four distinct seasons.
-The average temperature for each season is shown in celsius.
-Located in America's Mid-West, Indiana University provides the quintessential American college experience.
+City for Work-Life Balance Located in America's Midwest, Indiana University provides the quintessential American college experience.
 More than 40,000 students spend their days on the Bloomington campus, including an international population of almost 8,000 students representing over 140 countries.
 With more than 750 clubs, 24 sports teams, and thousands of fine arts exhibitions and performances each year, you will always have something to do.